 - Louis Hines — Probably Louis Hines Jr. In the 1940 census of Wilson, Wilson County: at 303 Elba Street, Eva Hines, 50, household servant; son Charlie, 21, yard boy; and daughter Henrietta, 13, shared a household with Louis Hines Jr., 21, whiskey storage loader; wife Dolly M., 19, tobacco stemmer; and daughter Martha L., 6 months.

 - “Rent” Gay — Edgar Reynold Gay was the son of Charles B. and Ella Tate Gay.

 - “Uncle Charlie” — Charles Benjamin Gay, Sr.

-[Sidenote: perhaps someone can clarify what “sly” meant in the usage of the day? — LYH]
+[Sidenote: I can guess, but perhaps someone can clarify what “sly” meant in the usage of the day? — LYH]